abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Get a single notification request

 View information about a notification request with a given ID.
+Version history:  4.3.0 - added

 ### Example
 ```dart